-Exactly 65 years ago, in October 1960, the Su-9 interceptor fighter was adopted into service by a government decision.
-This event marked a new stage for the P.O.
-Sukhoi Design Bureau, marking the first model of new combat aviation adopted into service after the restoration of the Design Bureau.
-In addition, the Su-9 became part of the first domestic Su-9-51 intercept aviation complex, which was characterized not only by the aviation component, but also by the Vozdukh-1 ground guidance system.
+Exactly 65 years ago, in October 1960, the Su-9 interceptor fighter was adopted by a government decision.
+This event marked a new stage for the design bureau of P.O.
+Sukhoi, marking the first sample of new combat aviation adopted after the restoration of the Design Bureau.
+In addition, the Su-9 became part of the first domestic Su-9-51 interception aviation complex, which was characterized not only by the aviation component, but also by the Vozdukh-1 ground guidance system.

 The development of this project lasted more than seven years: the task was set in August 1953, the first prototype T-3 flew in May 1956, and state tests of the interceptor modification under the designation T-43 were carried out from December 1958 to April 1960.